How To Get Rid Of Stretch Marks Fast?

 3. Lemon Juice

-Lemon juice is commonly used as a natural remedy for treating several skin problems.
-It acts as an anti-aging remedy and can remove wrinkles, stretch marks, scars, and blackheads [6].
+Lemon juice is a natural remedy for treating several skin problems.
+It is an anti-aging remedy and can remove wrinkles, stretch marks, scars, and blackheads [6].

-Citric acid and malic acid contained in lemon are effective for lessening the stretch marks.
+Citric acid and malic acid contained in lemon effectively reduce the stretch marks.

-Slice a lemon into two halves and gently run the cut open side of the lemon on the stretch marks in a circular motion for a few minutes.
+Slice a lemon into two halves and gently run the cut-open side of the lemon on the stretch marks in a circular motion for a few minutes.
 Let the lemon juice gradually sink into the epidermis of the skin.
-After 15 minutes you can rinse the lemon juice treated area with lukewarm water.
-Repeat the treatment twice a day for 1 or 2 months to get rid of the stretch scars.
+After 15 minutes, rinse the lemon juice-treated area with lukewarm water.
+Repeat the treatment twice daily for 1 or 2 months to remove the stretch scars.

 Using a mixture of cucumber and lemon juices is found to be still more effective for treating scars.